egecansen/resume/README.md

 I'm a contrubuter of an open source library called ***[Pickleib](https://github.com/Umutayb/Pickleib)***.
 Pickleib is a public utility library for software automation projects.
 It helps you design and run tests with Selenium WebDriver in a simple and efficient way.
 It provides a set of utilities and ready to go driver setup that provide great convenience for designing test automations. <br>

-Additionally I am interested in the field of AI and currently learning about neural network fundamentals.
-I find it exciting to create intelligent systems that can learn and adapt, and I am always seeking new ways to expand my knowledge in this area.
-Through online courses, textbooks, and personal projects, I am working to develop my skills in AI and gain a deeper understanding of its applications in various fields. <br>

 My research gave me a strong understanding of Java and OOP principles, allowing me to create objects, instantiate them, and use inheritance.
 I am passionate about programming and aim to pursue a career as a Test Automation Engineer through hard work and constant self-improvement. <br>

 ## Skills